-The defence lawyer said Osborne has gained 30 pounds, is working toward her GED (high school equivalency certificate) and is availing herself of behaviour therapy and addictions and trauma counselling.
+The defence lawyer said Osborne has gained 30 pounds, is working toward her high school equivalency certificate and is availing herself of behaviour therapy and addictions and trauma counselling.

-Judge Paul Noble added that "she looks a lot healthier today than when I first saw her [in court]."
+Judge Paul Noble said, "She looks a lot healthier today than when I first saw her [in court]."

 'I will be sorry for the rest of my life'

-Osborne read out a statement to the court that she had prepared, noting that she is "so very sorry" and takes full responsibility for her actions.
+Osborne read a prepared statement to the court, saying she is "so very sorry" and takes full responsibility for her actions.

 She said she had a troubled childhood.
-On top of a rough upbringing, Osborne said she suffers from PTSD, ADHD and personality disorders — and that she wants to make use of rehabilitation programs that will be available to her as a federal inmate.
+On top of a rough upbringing, Osborne said she suffers from PTSD, ADHD and personality disorders and wants to make use of rehabilitation programs that will be available to her as a federal inmate.